-The expansion of early learning and childcare has been delayed due to the COVID-19 pandemic.
+The expansion of early learning and childcare was delayed due to the COVID-19 pandemic.
 We are now moving to a delivery of 1140 hours of funded early learning and childcare in August 2021.

 The requirement to deliver 1140 hours in August 2020 was rescinded by Scottish Government.
-The Council remains committed to the delivery of the expansion and our plans were well advanced.
+The Council remained committed to the delivery of the expansion and our plans were well advanced.
 However in order to deliver the expansion, the Council required the completion of a number of capital projects: three new centres in Bearsden, Milngavie and Kirkintilloch.
-These projects have been delayed due to the lockdown of the construction industry and the Council does not have sufficient capacity in its existing facilities to deliver 1140 hours to all eligible children in Session 2020/21.
-The Council plans to deliver 1140 hours as soon as possible but that is dependent on the completion of the three major construction projects.
-The three new build centres in Bearsden, Milngavie and Kirkintilloch are now scheduled to be completed in 2021.
+These projects are now complete with Bearsden EYC open from August 2021 providing the required capacity to deliver 1140 hours of funding to all 3 and 4 year olds.

 Local Authority Early Years Centres - new delivery model